HL7/davinci-deqm/input/pagecontent/col.md

 #### Option 3: MeasureReport Using Procedure
 {:.no_toc}

 There are often times exclusions in a screening measure.
 An exclusion is something that removes the requirement for a screening measure.
 For example, a total colectomy removes the requirement for Colorectal Cancer Screening.
 As with the other options, the measure defines the valueset/codes that constitute a qualifying procedure.
-The following diagram shows how you would use a DEQM Individual MeasureReport and its associated resources to report a procedure that represents an exclusion to the measure.
+The following diagram shows how you would use a DEQM Data Exchange MeasureReport and its associated resources to report a procedure that represents an exclusion to the measure.

  {% include img.html img="DEQM Resource Diagram - COL3.jpg" caption ="Figure 3-7 Measure Report Using Procedure"%}

 #### Option 4: MeasureReport Using Condition
 {:.no_toc}

  An additional way exclusions are met in the Colorectal Cancer Screening measure is with certain conditions such as colorectal cancer.
 The valuesets/codes that allow for the patient not to be screened for colorectal cancer are specified in the measure.
-The following MeasureReport diagram shows how you would use a DEQM Individual MeasureReport and its associated resources to represent a condition that represents an exclusion to the measure.
+The following MeasureReport diagram shows how you would use a DEQM Data Exchange MeasureReport and its associated resources to represent a condition that represents an exclusion to the measure.

  {% include img.html img="DEQM Resource Diagram - COL4.jpg" caption ="Figure 3-8 Measure Report Using Condition"%}